 More likely, the difference in shoulder length is due to the fact that, at the time of writing, the younger generation is simply much taller than their grandparent’s generation.

-As mentioned above, taller people tend to have wider clavicles than short people, which likely explains the aged-based differences in shoulder size.
+As mentioned above, taller people tend to have wider clavicles than shorter people, which likely explains the age-based differences in shoulder size.